Logging

 Status: Infeasible Objective: - Iterations: 2 Time: 0.00s

-Barrier Method Logging
+Barrier Logging

 Note: By setting the optimization parameter "LpMethod = 2", you can choose the Barrier method as the algorithm for solving linear programming problems.